live-codes/livecodes/README.md

 [MIT](LICENSE)

-Packages distributed with LocalPen and their licences are [listed here](vendor-licenses.md).
+Third party packages distributed with LocalPen and their licences are [listed here](vendor-licenses.md).

 ## Support the author